4 Feng Shui Masters to Know in Hong Kong

 Growing up in a religious family with a father who sells crystals, Louisa Cheung—also known as Yunwenzi or Master Cloud—started her spiritual practice with her guru when she was just 10 years old.
 She always knew she was going to grow up and pursue this path, and only studied finance at the University of Sydney to prepare herself for her own feng shui business.
 Her notable clients include Credit Suisse and Vivienne Westwood.
 She also happens to be BFFs with Cantopop diva Sandy Lam.

-She’s written about feng shui for Hong Kong fashion mags such as Bazaar, Jessica, ELLE and Marie Claire, as well as numerous regional publications, and is a regular columnist for More and Cosmopolitan.
-Her speciality is Qimen Dunjia ('strange portals'; hidden jia—the first of the ten Celestial Stems, considered the most sacred in this method).
+Her speciality is Qimen Dunjia ('strange portals'; hidden jia—the first of the ten Celestial Stems, which is considered the most sacred in this method).
 Originally devised to help form a military strategy in ancient China, this skill set is applied to crime-solving, business and personal divination in relation to time and space.

 “[Qimen Dunjia] is only a tool: think of it as code numbers, and me as a military strategist for your life," Cheung explained.
 "Using a specific formula, I create a new arrangement of the qi (electromagnetic field) in your home that’s ideal for you."